 What Is Customer Service?

 Customer service is a catch-all phrase that refers to all of your company’s contacts with its clients.
-Customer service, which is all you do to make sure you satisfy your customers’ expectations and enhance their overall experience, is a feature of almost any organization.
+It is all you do to satisfy your customers’ expectations and enhance their overall experience.
+Customer service is a feature of almost any organization.

 Ensuring your clients receive extraordinary value from your product or service is the ultimate goal of excellent customer service.
 Additionally, it is a minefield of potential pitfalls for companies with disorganized customer service teams and inflexible phone infrastructure.
 Customer service is an ongoing process that starts when a potential customer expresses interest in your company and continues long after they’ve made a transaction.